-When Poole visits Utterson to recount recent disturbing events, he leaves the wine ‘untasted on his knee’ and it remains untasted – this is a measure of the seriousness and urgency.
+When Poole visits Utterson to recount recent disturbing events, he leaves the wine ‘untasted on his knee’ – and it remains untasted as a measure of the seriousness and urgency.

 Dr. Jekyll … a large, well-made, smooth-faced man of fifty, with something of a slyish cast perhaps, but every mark of capacity and kindness.

 In the nineteenth century there was a popular belief that one could identify a person’s nature from his/her external appearance.
 Faces and heads were regarded as being particularly useful in divining a person’s character and this pseudo science has the name ‘physiognomony’.
 People have done this for centuries and still can’t help but judge others from their physical attributes.
 Dr Jekyll’s physical appearance is contrasted with Mr Hyde’s.
-He is a substantial man, also having a ‘large handsome face’ and later, in the words of Poole, is said to have a hand which ‘was professional in shape and size: it was large, firm, white, and comely.’
+Jekyll is a substantial man, also having a ‘large handsome face’ and later, in the words of Poole, is said to have a hand which ‘was professional in shape and size: it was large, firm, white, and comely.’
 Stevenson provides Dr. Jekyll with refined physical attributes with view to directly contrasting them with the troglodytic appearance of Mr. Hyde.
-He taps into the association in the common mind that attractive features indicate goodness, integrity, kindness etc whereas disability, disfiguration, malapportionment indicate the criminal and untrustworthy.
+He taps into the association in the common mind that attractive features indicate goodness, integrity, kindness etc whereas disability, disfiguration and departure from physical norms indicate the criminal and untrustworthy.